flaviostutz/gitwho/README.md

 ```

+### gitwho ownership

+* Gets the current situation of a repository in a moment in time and counts how many lines of code was created by whom by doing git blame in all files in the repo.
+For more info, check https://git-scm.com/docs/git-blame

+## gitwho changes

+* Go through all the commits in a certain period and classify which kind of change was done to the lines changed.
+The final result is the sum of all changes, so for example, if the same line was touched in 4 commits, it will show as 4 lines changed in total.
+The idea is to show the running effort during coding.

 ## Types of change concept

 When a line is added or deleted by a commit, the context of the change will be analysed so we can classify it in: